Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -- VRCLens "Smooth zoom" tweak
 - Each part is optional and not reliant on other parts.
 - "Vector3()" values can be directly copied and pasted into XYZ fields to fill all three values at once.
-- Usage of VRCFury "Parameter Compressor" is RECOMMENDED to save sync-bits without having to remove stuff.
+- Usage of VRCFury "Parameter Compressor" is fine and shouldn't cause issues.
+Recommended if you're low on synced parameters

 QUICK CHECKLIST IF UPDATING/REAPPLYING VRCLENS AFTER ADDING THESE ADDONS: